 - A caller claiming to be a Cobb EMC employee asks for bank account or credit card information.

-- You receive an unsolicited utility equipment inspection, energy audit or solar panel salesperson at your home.
+- You receive an unsolicited utility equipment inspection, energy audit, solar panel installation, home security or any other salesperson at your home.

 Resources and tips to protect yourself

 While the techniques described above might seem official, we urge you to protect yourself by following the guidelines below.